-With a particular focus on the Alpine She-oak Skink Cyclodomorphus praealtus, the use of artificial cover objects (roof tiles) as a survey and monitoring technique is being evaluated.
-This involves determining the suitability of this technique as a long-term monitoring tool of known populations, its ability to detect new populations, and whether it is a viable technique for investigating the impact of threatening processes on select populations.
-The surveys determine detection probabilities and site occupancy for this species.
+With a particular focus on the Alpine She-oak Skink Cyclodomorphus praealtus, the use of artificial cover objects (roof tiles) as a survey and monitoring technique was evaluated.
+This involved determining the suitability of this technique as a long-term monitoring tool of known populations, its ability to detect new populations, and whether it is a viable technique for investigating the impact of threatening processes on select populations.
+The surveys determined detection probabilities and site occupancy for this species.

-More than 50 sites have been established on the Omeo Plains, Bogong High Plains, the Mt Hotham area and on Mt Buller.
-Alpine She-oak Skinks have been detected on the Omeo Plains, Bogong High Plains, and in the Mt Hotham area, and two other threatened reptiles; Guthega Skink Egernia guthega and Alpine Bog Skink Pseudemoia cryodroma have also been detected beneath tiles.
+More than 50 sites were established on the Omeo Plains, Bogong High Plains, the Mt Hotham area and on Mt Buller.
+Alpine She-oak Skinks were detected on the Omeo Plains, Bogong High Plains, and in the Mt Hotham area, and two other threatened reptiles; Guthega Skink Egernia guthega and Alpine Bog Skink Pseudemoia cryodroma were also detected beneath tiles.
 The use of tiles as a survey technique is considered an effective way to gather information useful for conservation management.

 For more information contact: email@example.com